 CD-ROM based installation is supported for some architectures.
 On machines which support bootable CD-ROMs, you should be able to do a completely floppy-less installation.
-Even if your system doesn't support booting from a CD-ROM, you can use the CD-ROM in conjunction with the other techniques to install your system, once you've booted up by other means; see 'Booting from a CD-ROM' on page 34.
+Even if your system doesn't support booting from a CD-ROM, you can use the CD-ROM in conjunction with the other techniques to install your system, once you've booted up by other means; see 'Booting from a CD-ROM' on page 38.

 Installation system booting from a hard disk is another option for many architectures.
+In fact, installation from your local disk is the preferred installation technique for most m68k machines.